 The Company uses derivative financial instruments to hedge certain economic exposures in relation to movements in interest rates and movements in RPI as compared with the position that was expected at the date the underlying transaction being hedged was entered into.
-The Company fair values its derivative financial instruments and records the fair value of those instruments on its balance sheet.
+The Company fair values its derivative financial instruments and records the fair value of those instruments on its statement of financial position.